Genetic Analysis and Breeding as Tools for Sustainable Management of Neopestalotiopsis sp. Outbreaks in Strawberry

 Materials and methods:

-2. To detect DNA variants controlling Neopestalotiopsis sp. resistance, we will analyze all segregating populations via genome-wide association mapping (GWAS).
+2. To detect DNA variants controlling Neopestalotiopsis sp. resistance, we analyzed all segregating populations via genome-wide association mapping (GWAS).
 A GWAS requires two data sources: DNA sequence information and seedling phenotypes.
-To obtain the first, DNA will be extracted from all seedlings according to Mangandi et al. (2017) and submitted for genotyping using the FanaSNP array through Affymetrix.
+To obtain the first, DNA was extracted from all seedlings according to Mangandi et al. (2017) and submitted for genotyping using the FanaSNP array through Affymetrix.
 The FanaSNP array screens each seedling’s DNA with 50,000 single-nucleotide polymorphisms (SNPs) commonly segregating in cultivated populations.
-SNP genotypes of each seedling will then be reported for the 50,000 examined locations across the strawberry genome.
-Coupled with phenotypic data collected from our seedling trial, SNP genotypes will be analyzed via GWAS, leading to the discovery of genetic variants that associate with Yasmin-derived resistance.
-The genetic effects and heritability of associated markers will then be estimated in statistical models to inform the next steps of breeding for Neopestalotiopsis sp. resistance.
+SNP genotypes of each seedling were then reported for the 50,000 examined locations across the strawberry genome.
+Coupled with phenotypic data collected from our seedling trial, SNP genotypes were analyzed via GWAS leading to the discovery of genetic variants that associate with Yasmin-derived resistance.
+The genetic effects and heritability of associated markers were estimated in statistical models to inform the next steps of breeding for Neopestalotiopsis sp. resistance.

 3. Distributions of disease severity values were plotted for the progeny populations and compared against the susceptible and resistant parents’ mean values.
 Individuals with superior Neopestalotiopsis sp. resistance and adequate flower production were selected as donors of resistance in future crosses with proven, elite breeding parents, to recover desirable yield and fruit quality traits in successive generations.